LinkWentz/Disaster-Response-Pipelines/README.md

 ```

 ### Usage
 The general order of operations for using this project should be the first: process the data, second: train the classifier and third: run the web app.
-However you can also run the web app without going through the first 2 steps, as I have included a pre-trained classifier in the models folder.
-The default commands to run these scripts are below, though do note that your working directory needs to be the directory in which the script is located.
+However you can also run the web app without going through the first or the first 2 steps, as I have included a premade database in the data folder and a pretrained classifier in the models folder.
+The default commands to run these scripts are below, though do note that the script runs relative to your terminal's current working directory.

 ```
 python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db # Process the data.